Noroff-FEU-Assignments/project-exam-2-smselnes/README.md

 It is also possible to follow and unfollow other members.

 Future implementations will come as the API expands further.

+## Brief

+An existing Social Media company has approached you to create a brand new front end for their application.
+While they have a list of required features, the design and user experience has not been specified.
+Working with the official API documentation, plan, design and build a modern front end social media application.

 ## Technologies